canonical/microcloud/doc/doc-cheat-sheet.rst

 :orphan:

+.. vale off

 .. _cheat-sheet:

-reStructuredText cheat sheet
+ReStructuredText cheat sheet
 ============================

+.. vale on

 This file contains the syntax for commonly used reST markup.
+Open it in your text editor to quickly copy and paste the markup you need.

-See the `reStructuredText style guide`_ for detailed information and conventions.
+See the `reStructuredText style guide <https://canonical-documentation-with-sphinx-and-readthedocscom.readthedocs-hosted.com/style-guide/>`_ for detailed information and conventions.

-Also see the `Sphinx reStructuredText Primer`_ for more details on reST, and the `Canonical Documentation Style Guide`_ for general style conventions.
+Also see the `Sphinx reStructuredText Primer <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_ for more details on reST, and the `Canonical Documentation Style Guide <https://docs.ubuntu.com/styleguide/en>`_ for general style conventions.

 H2 heading
 ----------